-SPANISH 1 (Y) #0411 PREREQUISITE: Grade C or better in English; an interest in the Spanish language and culture.
-SCHOOL EDHS ORHS PHS UMHS IHS Virtual Academy GRADES 9-12 CREDIT 5 units per semester
+SPANISH 1 (Y) #0411 PREREQUISITE: Grade C or better in English is recommended.
+SCHOOL EDHS ORHS PHS UMHS IHS PCA GRADES 9-12 CREDIT 5 units per semester Meets UC Requirement: "e"

+Every student develops communication skills that are interpersonal and presentational and develop intercultural competence and become global citizens.
+Students are provided language-use activities that enable them to function in common daily settings for which they have rehearsed: understand learned words and phrases in unfamiliar texts (oral/written) and produce learned words and phrases; deal with discrete elements of life, comprehend and produce memorized material orally and in writing; and comprehend and be understood by sympathetic Spanish speakers.

+SPANISH 2 (Y) #0412 PREREQUISITE: O Spanish 1 Grade C or b petter in SCHOOL EDHS ORHS PHS UMHS IHS PCA GRADES 9-12 CREDIT 5 units per semester Meets UC Requirement: "e"

-Spanish 1 develops the four skills of communication: listening, speaking, reading and writing, and explores cultures of the Spanish-speaking world.
+Every student develops communication that are interpersonal skills and presentational and develop intercultural competence and become global citizens.
+Spanish 2 continues to develop the four skills of communication (listening, speaking, reading and writing) and to deepen knowledge of cultures of the Spanishspeaking world.
 Students are provided language-use activities that enable them to function in common daily settings for which they have rehearsed; understand learned words and phrases in unfamiliar texts (oral/written) and produce learned words and phrases; deal with discrete elements of life, comprehend and produce memorized material orally and in writing; and comprehend and be understood by sympathetic Spanish speakers.

-SPANISH 2 (Y) #0412 PREREQUISITE: Grade C or better in Spanish 1; good study habits.
-SCHOOL EDHS ORHS PHS UMHS IHS Virtual Academy GRADES 9-12 CREDIT 5 units per semester Meets UC Requirement: "e"
+SPANISH 3 (Y) #0413 #0413 PREREQUISITE: Grade C or better in Spanish 2 is recommended SCHOOL EDHS ORHS PHS UMHS PCA GRADES 9-12 CREDIT 5 units per semester Meets UC Requirement: "e"

-Spanish 2 continues to develop the four skills of communication: listening, speaking, reading and writing, and to deepen student knowledge of cultures of the Spanish-speaking world.
-Students are provided language-use activities that enable them to function in common daily settings for which they have rehearsed; understand learned words and phrases in unfamiliar texts (oral/written) and produce learned words and phrases; deal with discrete elements of life, comprehend and produce memorized materials orally and in writing; and comprehend and be understood by sympathetic Spanish speakers.

-Spanish 2; good study habits.

-SCHOOL EDHS ORHS PHS UMHS Virtual Academy GRADES 9-12 CREDIT 5 units per semester

-Meets UC Requirement: "e"